Community Risk Reduction

 INSPECTIONS & PERMITS

-Code Enforcement Officers enforce ordinances and laws adopted by the City of Harrison including but not limited to Clean Premises, Alcohol Licensing, and Business Licensing.
+Code Enforcement Officers enforce state laws and ordinances/codes adopted by the City of Harrison including but not limited to Fire Code, Building Code, Plumbing Code, Electrical Code, Clean Premises, and Business Licensing.
 The Code Enforcement Officer is authorized to write citations when a violation has occurred.
 Complaints or violations of the Clean Premises ordinance can be made by completing the Property Maintenance complaint form.